Learning the Ropes at Dry Cottonwood Creek Ranch

 We worked closely with the state agencies in charge of cleanup to devise a site plan and have adjusted our watering, grazing and livestock management strategies to ensure that the ranch reaches its monetary goals in spite of these large-scale cleanup activities.

-The cleanup is also affording us an opportunity to have contractors undertake additional stream restoration projects on nearby creeks — learn more about our specific projects here.
+The cleanup is also affording us an opportunity to have contractors undertake additional stream restoration projects on nearby creeks — learn more about our stream restoration projects in the Upper Clark Fork here.

 The long reach of low flows